If you have an upcoming interview with Spotify (or want to know about the questions they ask), read this first.

 Result: Finally, describe the result.
 What impact did you make by using data to organize your projects?
 If you can, get as specific and concrete as possible, and use numbers to show your success.

-If you follow the STAR interview method, you can answer just about any competency-based or situational interview question thrown your way.
+If you follow the STAR interview method, you can answer just about any situational or competency-based interview questions thrown your way.

 3 common Spotify interview questions

-To get a better glimpse into an interview at Spotify, here are three common questions frequently asked.
+To get a better glimpse into an interview at Spotify, here are three common questions frequently asked by hiring managers and recruiters.

 1. Why do you want to work at Spotify?